-The Department of Electric Engineering (DEE), with collaboration of the Department of Environmental Sciences and Engineering (DCEA), the Department of Mechanical and Industrial Engineering (DEMI) and the Department of Science and Technology of Biomass (DCTB) are responsible for MEER.
+The Department of Electrical and Computer Engineering (DEEC), with the collaboration of the Department of Environmental Sciences and Engineering (DCEA), the Department of Mechanical and Industrial Engineering (DEMI), and the Department of Science and Technology of Biomass (DCTB) are responsible for MEER.

-The provided competences give a broad overview of the energy problems in general and of renewables in particular, and an in-depth technical training of some types of use.
+The provided competencies give a broad overview of the energy problems in general and renewables in particular, and in-depth technical training of some types of use.

-The course conveys a vision mainly (but not exclusively) oriented for electric conversion, with a concern with the environmental and economic-legal aspects associated to the use of renewable energies.
+The course conveys a vision mainly (but not exclusively) oriented for electric conversion, with a concern with the environmental and economic-legal aspects associated with the use of renewable energies.

-MEER is taught in Portuguese.
-However, some teachers may, on their own initiative, use English in part of the classes, or in tutorial accompaniment, for the benefit of foreign students.
+MEER is usually taught in Portuguese.
+However, some teachers, on their initiative, may use English in the classes and study materials, or tutorial accompaniment, for the benefit of foreign students.

 MEER graduates will be able to work in Energy Services Companies, as renewable energies consultants (conducting audits and analysis of energy efficiency and collaborating in environmental impact assessment studies), and as designers of solar projects.

-They may also carry out professional functions in the industrial sector, services sector, central, regional or local administration, among others, and also perform research and development (R & D) tasks in sectors such as higher education institutions, laboratories or industries.
+They may also carry out professional duties in the industrial sector, services sector, central, regional or local administration, among others, and also perform research and development (R&D) tasks in sectors such as higher education institutions, laboratories, or industries.